zuplo/docs/docs/articles/accounts/zuplo-api-keys.md

 The [Zuplo Developer API](https://dev.zuplo.com) allows you to programmatically interact with Zuplo.
 To access the API, you need to create an API key.

 API keys are used to authenticate requests to the Zuplo API.
-They are unique to your account and should be kept secret.
-Do not share your API key in publicly accessible areas such as GitHub repositories.
+They're unique to your account and should be kept secret.
+Don't share your API key in publicly accessible areas such as GitHub repositories.

 ## Creating an API Key